pasqal-io/pqhack2025/docs/index.md

 layout: default
 ---

 **Thank you for your interest in PQHack!
-We have now reached full capacity, and closed the registrations.
-Acceptance emails have been sent, so if you registered and did not receive one, get in touch with us by email.
-If new slots become available, we will reopen the registration form on the 13th of January.**
+We have now reached full capacity, and closed the registrations.**

 PQHack is an hackathon aimed at the quantum computing community in Portugal.
 Whether you are a quantum physics student or a coding enthusiast curious about quantum computers, it is a unique event to learn about the exciting possibilities offered by the quantum world!